Molina Healthcare (NYSE:MOH) Price Target Raised to $330.00

-Molina Healthcare (NYSE:MOH) had its target price raised by Credit Suisse Group from $318.00 to $330.00 in a research report released on Friday morning, Price Targets.com reports.
-The brokerage currently has an outperform rating on the stock.
+Molina Healthcare (NYSE:MOH) had its target price lifted by stock analysts at Mizuho from $305.00 to $330.00 in a research report issued to clients and investors on Monday, The Fly reports.
+The brokerage currently has a “buy” rating on the stock.
+Mizuho’s target price would suggest a potential upside of 12.07% from the company’s previous close.

-In related news, Director Ronna Romney sold 300 shares of the firm’s stock in a transaction that occurred on Monday, August 9th.
-The stock was sold at an average price of $265.16, for a total transaction of $79,548.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Dale B. Wolf sold 2,500 shares of the firm’s stock in a transaction that occurred on Tuesday, August 3rd.
-The shares were sold at an average price of $277.19, for a total value of $692,975.00.
-The disclosure for this sale can be found here.
-Corporate insiders own 1.49% of the company’s stock.
+In other Molina Healthcare news, Director Ronna Romney sold 300 shares of the firm’s stock in a transaction dated Monday, August 9th.
+The stock was sold at an average price of $265.16, for a total value of $79,548.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Company insiders own 1.49% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the business.
-Profund Advisors LLC grew its stake in Molina Healthcare by 1.1% in the second quarter.
-Profund Advisors LLC now owns 3,914 shares of the company’s stock valued at $990,000 after acquiring an additional 44 shares during the period.
-Northwestern Mutual Investment Management Company LLC lifted its holdings in shares of Molina Healthcare by 0.5% in the second quarter.
-Northwestern Mutual Investment Management Company LLC now owns 9,727 shares of the company’s stock valued at $2,462,000 after purchasing an additional 52 shares in the last quarter.
-Alamar Capital Management LLC lifted its holdings in shares of Molina Healthcare by 0.6% in the second quarter.
-Alamar Capital Management LLC now owns 8,368 shares of the company’s stock valued at $2,118,000 after purchasing an additional 53 shares in the last quarter.
-PNC Financial Services Group Inc. lifted its holdings in shares of Molina Healthcare by 2.1% in the second quarter.
-PNC Financial Services Group Inc. now owns 2,684 shares of the company’s stock valued at $679,000 after purchasing an additional 54 shares in the last quarter.
-Finally, FDx Advisors Inc. lifted its holdings in shares of Molina Healthcare by 3.1% in the second quarter.
-FDx Advisors Inc. now owns 1,885 shares of the company’s stock valued at $477,000 after purchasing an additional 57 shares in the last quarter.
-93.65% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently added to or reduced their stakes in the business.
+Cullen Frost Bankers Inc. purchased a new stake in shares of Molina Healthcare in the 2nd quarter valued at about $41,000.
+Eubel Brady & Suttman Asset Management Inc. bought a new position in shares of Molina Healthcare during the 2nd quarter valued at about $47,000.
+Berman Capital Advisors LLC increased its position in shares of Molina Healthcare by 125.5% during the 2nd quarter.
+Berman Capital Advisors LLC now owns 212 shares of the company’s stock valued at $53,000 after purchasing an additional 118 shares during the last quarter.
+Canada Pension Plan Investment Board bought a new position in shares of Molina Healthcare during the 2nd quarter valued at about $54,000.
+Finally, Advisory Services Network LLC bought a new position in shares of Molina Healthcare during the 2nd quarter valued at about $56,000.
+93.65% of the stock is currently owned by hedge funds and other institutional investors.

 Molina Healthcare Company Profile